 Online Nursing Programs in Montana

-Montana has six schools that offer online nursing programs.
+Montana has five schools that offer online nursing programs.
 Montana State University offers both an online Master of Nursing and a Doctor of Nursing Practice program and provides an affordable option for students seeking a nursing degree at the graduate level.
 Montana State University - Northern offers a traditional online BSN program for those just getting started with their nursing education.
 Nurses who reside in the state of Montana must complete 24 contact hours within each two-year renewal period.
 Montana is a compact state; this designation enables nurses licensed in Montana to work in any of the other compact states.

 Comprehensive List of Online Nursing Schools in Montana